Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Mass Number

-The mass number of an isotope is the total count of protons and neutrons in its nucleus.
-It is a crucial identifier for isotopes, as it helps distinguish between them.
-In the case of argon, the mass numbers 36, 38, and 40 reflect the different combinations of neutrons with the constant number of protons (18) in each isotope.
+The mass number of an atom is the total count of protons and neutrons in its nucleus.
+It is a whole number that reflects the atom's isotopic identity.
+In the case of argon, the mass numbers 36, 38, and 40 indicate the total number of nucleons in each isotope, which is essential for distinguishing between the isotopes of the same element.

 Recommended video: